-Transition to Willow Park Residential consists of the existing multi-residential area located west of Fairmount Drive S.E., south of the Willow Park Golf Course and north and east of Bonaventure Drive S.E.
+Transition to Willow Park Residential consists of two distinct areas: the north area, which runs from 99 Avenue S.E. to Willow Ridge Place S.E., and the south area, which includes the existing multi-residential area located west of Fairmount Drive S.E., south of the Willow Park Golf Course and north and east of Bonaventure Drive S.E.